 SOVA is home to skilled manufacturing labor and a workforce that is ready to help your business thrive.

 Accolades about Virginia’s amazing workforce

 - Virginia ranks third in the nation for best workforce and is the leading East Coast destination for best overall business climate according to CNBC’s ranking of America’s Top States for Business 2018.

-- Virginia stands as one of our nation’s leading innovation states, boasting 34% more specialized in concentration of jobs in advanced industries.
+- Virginia stands as one of our nation’s leading innovation states, boasting 34% more specialized in the concentration of jobs in advanced industries.

 A skilled and loyal manufacturing workforce

 SOVA’s people are its best asset.
 Cultivated over generations, today SOVA provides manufacturing businesses with a dedicated, highly-trained, and specialized workforce.
 People here demonstrate a strong work ethic, and they are committed to their professions and to their communities.
 The quality of their work speaks for itself, given the success of the many businesses that already call SOVA home.

-Communities across the SOVA region embrace their rich manufacturing heritage and welcome new manufacturing businesses to the region.
+Communities across the SOVA region embrace their rich manufacturing heritage and welcome new manufacturing opportunities to the region.

 High caliber talent pool